An expedition to Raja

 Itinerary

-The Shakti will take you on a 1000-mile journey through Indonesia’s Raja Ampat, the top of the Vogelkop Peninsula and down to the southern tip of Cendrawasih Bay.
+The Shakti will take you on a 14-day, 1000-mile journey through Indonesia’s Raja Ampat, the top of the Vogelkop Peninsula and down to the southern tip of Cendrawasih Bay.
 The expeditions are scheduled between May and September, aligning with the leatherback nesting season.
 Group size is limited to 12 persons.

 Find a more detailed itinerary in the “Trip Brochure”.